Co-owner of water park arrested in connection with child's death on slide

 The waterslide, which was certified in 2014 by the Guinness Book of World Records as the tallest in the world, was only in operation for six months.

-The slide includes rubber rafts that people ride in and water blasters propel the rafts over a 50-foot-tall hill.
-The ride also includes overhead netting metal hoops to prevent rafts from going airborne.
+The slide includes rubber rafts that people ride and water blasters that propel the three-person vessels over a 50-foot-tall hill.
+The ride also includes overhead netting attached to metal hoops to prevent rafts from going airborne.
 Investigators believe the raft Caleb was in collided with one of the metal hoops, killing him and badly injuring two women, ages 25 and 32, leaving one with a fractured jaw bone and the other with a orbital bone fracture.

 Experts in the field of amusement ride design and safety noted that "Verrückt's design violated nearly all aspects of the longstanding industry safety standards," according to an indictment unsealed last week in the case.